benmvp/slides/2018/ndcsydney/nav-react.md

 - **Flat Mode:** Resolve mismatching versions of dependencies to a single version to avoid creating duplicates.
 - **Offline Mode:** If you've installed a package before, you can install it again without any internet connection.
 - **Deterministic:** The same dependencies will be installed the same exact way across every machine regardless of install order.
-- **Multiple Registries:** Install any package from either npm or Bower and keep your package workflow the same.
 - **Network Resilience:** A single request failing won't cause an install to fail.
 Requests are retried upon failure.
 - **Network Performance:** Yarn efficiently queues up requests and avoids request waterfalls in order to maximize network utilization.